-The intensities of each region is normalized to have mean 0 and variance 1, and they are represented by a group of histograms.
+The intensities of each region is normalized to have mean 0 and variance 1, and they are represented by a set of 17 histograms (one per filter).
 We collect the histograms for all regions in all images, and cluster the regions by the following method.

-1. Select the histogram h that has the largest variance.
+- 1. Select the histogram h with the largest variance.
 If the variance is greater than a pre-defined value $\epsilon$ , then go to step 2.
-Otherwise, go to step 4.

-2. Cluster h using the k-means method, k is selected by choosing the smallest value such that the variance of h within every cluster is smaller than $\epsilon$ .

-3. For each cluster created, repeat step 1 within the cluster.
+Otherwise, terminate. - 2.
+Cluster h using the k-means method, k is selected by choosing the smallest value such that the variance of h within every cluster is smaller than $\epsilon$ . - 3.
+For each cluster created, repeat step 1 within the cluster.